Sarthak-G0yal/SkillMatch-AI/README.md

    - **Drag-and-Drop & Batch Actions**
      Upgrade the UI with drag-and-drop bulk upload, mass-delete, and batch export.

-   - **Chatbot Pre-Screening**
-     Embed a conversational bot to ask initial screening questions and rank responses automatically.

    - **Model Fine-Tuning & A/B Testing**
      Experiment with fine-tuned embedding/summarization models and measure improvements in candidate relevance.